andrewrmiller/reimas/README.md

 ##### Database Setup

-The API and Workers services are configured by default to expect a MySQL instance running on your local machin e.
+The API and Workers services are configured by default to expect a MySQL instance running on your local machine.
 This can be overridden using environment variables if necessary.

 To initialize and configure the Picstrata database on your MySQL host, use the